 The student trainee must be a member of a health disparity population underrepresented in the biomedical, behavioral, clinical, or social sciences.
-This includes racial and ethnic minorities (African Americans, Asian Americans, Hispanics, American Indians and Alaska Natives, Native Hawaiians, and Pacific Islanders), individuals from socioeconomically disadvantaged backgrounds, and individuals from rural areas.
+This includes racial and ethnic minorities (African Americans, Asian Americans, Hispanics, American Indians, Alaska Natives, Native Hawaiians, and Pacific Islanders), individuals from socioeconomically disadvantaged backgrounds, and individuals from rural areas are also strongly encouraged to apply.
 Those from rural backgrounds, please see Am I Rural? for more information.
 To qualify as a rural applicant, you must be classified as "micropolitan" or "rural".

 Application and Selection Process:

 - Please submit all required materials through the online application form below.
 Letters of recommedation can be emailed to us via this link.

 - Applications will be accepted until the closing date and will be reviewed on a rolling basis.
 Early applications are encouraged.
 Late or incomplete submissions will not be considered.
 This includes late letters of recommendation.
 It is your responsibility to ensure we have received your reference letters by the deadline.

 - Interviews will take place in January.
 If you are local to UVA you will be asked to travel for an in-person interview.
 Students from outside UVA will have a Skype interview.

 - Applicants will be notified of the decisions of the selection committee by mid-January.